itaditya/zero-to-job-ready/README.md

 1. Mongoose for mongodb (use mlab for db instance)
 1. CRUD API with mongoose.
 1. Pragmatic REST APIs.
+1. Concurrency in Single Threaded Environment.
 1. Authentication with JWT.
 1. Authentication with express-session.
+1. OAuth using Passport.
 1. Jest for Unit Testing and API testing.
 1. How to make own CLI tool.
 1. Advanced pragmatic REST APIs with JOI validations.
+1. Read & Write Files.

 #### Project Suggestions (from easy to hard)

 1. One page Todo Application.
 (Make api request from frontend)
-1. Event Manager using templating (Multi Page and has Auth)
-1. API service with rate limiting and acess token (jwt) verification
 1. CLI tool to calculate age.
-1. CLI tool to simulate `ls` command.
+1. CLI tool to simulate `ls` command and `tree` command.
+1. CLI tool to read package.json file of project and list all the different dependencies
+1. Anime Progress Tracker with templating (Multi Page and has Auth)
+1. API service with rate limiting and access token (jwt) verification

 Online Playground - [Glitch](https://glitch.com)